Deano24/testDeck/index.md

 1. The body mass index (BMI) is a measure of relative weight based on an individual's mass and height.
 2. Accuratley calculates the BMI of a person using the basic units of society.
 3. Does automatic conversions so you don't have to.
+4. BMI stands for Body Mass Index which is a ratio between weight and height.

 ---